 · Issue final patent and invention reports to federal agencies after review and approval from the project director and the Office of Technology Transfer;

-· Maintain the official database of all proposals and awards for the University of Louisville and the University of Louisville Research Foundation;
+· Maintain the official database of all proposals and awards for the University of Louisville and ULRF;

-· Assist and consult with other units under the SVPR, such as the Office of Industry Contracts
+· Assist and consult with other units under the EVPRI, such as the Clinical Contracts Division and the Office of Industry Engagement.

-The Office of Industry Contracts (OIC) is the official authorized signature authority for sponsored program agreements from for-profit/private industry sponsors and research involving human subjects such as clinical trials.
-OIC provides guidance and assistance for investigators/project directors obtaining funding from for-profit/industry sponsors.
-OIC works with faculty and staff in arranging contractual agreements with industry.
-OIC serves faculty and staff in the negotiation and approval of agreements associated with these sponsored activities.
-The Office is charged with the following responsibilities:
+The Clinical Contracts Division (CCD) is the official authorized signature authority for sponsored agreements that are clinical in nature from industry sponsors and research involving human subjects such as clinical trials.
+In the clinical (human subjects) area, CCD provides guidance and assistance for PIs/PDs obtaining funding from for-profit/industry sponsors and works with faculty and staff in arranging contractual agreements with industry.
+CCD supports faculty and staff in the negotiation and approval of agreements associated with these sponsored activities.
+The division is charged with the following responsibilities:

-· Review, negotiate and approve industry-sponsored research agreements, service agreements and other research agreements, including clinical trial agreements;
+· Review, negotiate and approve industry-sponsored clinical research agreements, clinical service agreements and other clinical agreements, including clinical trial agreements;

 · Assist coordinators and faculty investigators with the interpretation of obligations of sponsored agreements and applicable state and federal regulations;

-· Establish chartfields and set up budgets for research projects involving human subjects (such as clinical trials) and industry-sponsored and -awarded grants, contracts, subawards, cooperative and other related agreements;
+· Establish accounts (chartfields) and set up budgets for industry-sponsored nonclinical research projects, grants, contracts, subawards, cooperative, and other related agreements;

 · Process budget revisions and no-cost extension requests;